zrafa/MIPS32-CPU-Emulator/README.md

 Rafael Ignacio Zurita <rafaelignacio.zurita@gmail.com>

-This fork of for making the CPU emulator a complete system, and able to run a Linux Kernel for MIPS.
+This fork is for making the CPU emulator a complete system, and able to run a Linux Kernel for MIPS.

 Currently, it is able to run a 4.10 Linux Kernel, emulating the instruction set